arXiv/arxiv-docs/about/user-testing-api.md

 }
 </style>

-From time to time arXiv sends out surveys, previews to new changes, and other testing opportunities to interested users.
-If you would like to join our user testing group, fill out the form below.
-User testing is integral to arXiv's development process and we welcome your feedback.
+at arXiv we have been working on a new and improved API and will be conducting testing with the wider community.
+We value your input and welcome you to join in our user testing group.

 We use this list only for user testing communications and never spam or share your information.